Olive Garden: History

 In 2011, Darden announced that it was going to begin co-locating Olive Garden and sibling chain Red Lobster locations.
 The new restaurants were designed for smaller markets and had separate entrances and dining areas, but unified kitchen and support areas.
 Menus remained separate, with customers only able to order from the location they are seated in.
 In 2014, Darden Restaurants announced intentions to sell Red Lobster, to close two Olive Garden and Red Lobster co-locations in Georgia and South Carolina, and to convert the remaining four co-locations into standalone Olive Garden restaurants.

 In 2010, Olive Garden generated $3.3 billion in sales.
 Its closest competitor, Carrabba's Italian Grill, had generated $650.5 million in sales during the same year.
 By 2012, sales had decreased at Olive Garden.
 At the final quarter of 2011, sales at established Olive Garden locations had decreased by 2.5%.
-The Darden president and chief operating officer, said that Olive Garden at that point was "a beloved, but somewhat expected brand."
+The Darden president and chief operating officer, said that Olive Garden at that point was "a beloved, but somewhat expected brand".
 The company introduced a three-course meal for $12.95 to try to stop the decline.

 In 2011, Olive Garden implemented a mandatory tip-out program which allowed them to cut more of their employees' hourly wages to $2.13 per hour.
 In October 2012, Olive Garden became one of the first national restaurant chains to test converting most of its staff to part-time, aiming to limit the cost of paying for health care benefits for full-time employees.

 On July 9, 2014, Olive Garden launched a new logo and restaurant design.
 This included the addition of online ordering and smaller lunch portions.

+In 2018 Olive Garden, became the largest casual-dining restaurant chain in the United States in terms of system wide sales, a position it would hold until it was surpassed by Texas Roadhouse in 2025.